-During 2012, the Executive Committee consisted of Ms. Beach Lin and Messrs.
-Engel, Raymund, Singleton, Tarr and Vareschi, with Mr. Vareschi serving as Chairman of the Committee.
-With the exception of Mr. Engel, all Committee members have been determined by our Board to be independent Directors according to the independence standards of the NYSE.
-The Committee may exercise all the powers and authority of the Directors in the management of the business and affairs of our Company and has been delegated authority to exercise the powers of our Board between Board meetings.
-Our Executive Committee met one time during 2012.
+During 2016, the Executive Committee consisted of Ms. Beach Lin and Messrs.
+Engel, Morgan, Raymund and Singleton, with Mr. Singleton serving as Chairman of the Executive Committee.
+With the exception of Mr. Engel, all Executive Committee members have been determined by our Board to be independent Directors according to the independence standards of the NYSE.
+The Executive Committee may exercise all the powers and authority of the Directors in the management of the business and affairs of our Company and has been delegated authority to exercise the powers of our Board between Board meetings.
+The Executive Committee did not meet in 2016.